 - Avoid touching your eyes, nose and mouth with unwashed hands.

-- Avoid crowded places and traveling at rush hour as much as possible.
+- Avoid crowded places and unnecessary travel as much as possible.

 - Work remotely from home if possible rather than going into the office.